avantrio/knowledge-base/.github/ISSUE_TEMPLATE/story-template.md

 - [ ] Task 01
 - [ ] Task 02

-You can convert each task to an issue later on
+You can convert each task to an issue later on.

+** Workflows**
+Link any Miro frames for workflows.

+**UI/UX**
+Link Figma/Avocode or upload attachments.

+**Assumptions & Decisions**
+Keep this section updated while the project is progressing.